Cleopatra the Physician: Identity and date

 Cleopatra's work is known from six fragments of her writing, probably all from Cosmetics.
 Four of these fragments are quoted by the 2nd–3rd century CE physician Galen, and the other two by the Byzantine physicians Aetius of Amida and Paulus of Aegina.
 Nothing is known about her life, but her work can be dated to the late 1st century as she refers to a weight standard which was only in use after 64 CE, and she is known to have been cited in another work entitled Cosmetics by the late 1st-century physician Crito, from which Galen took his quotations of Cleopatra's writing.
-Cleopatra's works were originally written in greek, later translated into latin.
-The identification of the Egyptian queen Cleopatra VII (died 30 BCE) as the author of this work, a claim made by some ancient writers (including Aetius), is therefore incorrect.
-It has, however, been argued that Cleopatra may have chosen this name as a pseudonym in reference to Queen Cleopatra.
+Cleopatra's works were originally written in Greek, later translated into Latin.
+The identification with the Egyptian queen Cleopatra VII (died 30 BCE) as the author of this work, a claim suggested by some ancient writers (including Aetius), is therefore incorrect.
+It has, however, been argued that the later Cleopatra may have chosen this name as a pseudonym in reference to Queen Cleopatra.
 She should also be distinguished from Cleopatra the Alchemist.
 She solidified herself in medical history through her works, as they were a point of reference for later physicians and surgeons.